 Dallas followed the custom of members of Congress who rented rooms, for the duration of a congressional session, either on Capitol Hill or closer to the White House.
-During the regular session of the Twenty-ninth Congress, from December 1845 through August 1846, he resided at Henry Riell's boardinghouse within a short walk of the Capitol at Third Street and Maryland Avenue, NE.
-For the first session of the Thirtieth Congress, from December 1847 to August 1848, he lived at Mrs. Gadsby's on President's Square across from the White House.
-For his final session, from December 1848 to March 1849, he moved several blocks to Mr. Levi Williams' boardinghouse on the north side of Pennsylvania Avenue, between 17th and 18th Streets, Northwest.
+During the regular session of the 29th Congress, from December 1845 through August 1846, he resided at Henry Riell's boardinghouse within a short walk of the Capitol at Third Street and Maryland Avenue, Northeast.
+For the first session of the 30th Congress, from December 1847 to August 1848, he lived at Mrs. Gadsby's on President's Square across from the White House.
+For his final session, from December 1848 to March 1849, he moved several blocks to Mr. Levi Williams's boardinghouse on the north side of Pennsylvania Avenue, between 17th and 18th Streets, Northwest.

-Always concerned about earning enough money to support his desired social position and his wife's easy spending habits, Dallas supplemented his $5,000 government salary by maintaining an active law practice during his vice-presidency.
+Always concerned about earning enough money to support his desired social position and his wife's easy spending habits, Dallas supplemented his $5,000 government salary by maintaining an active law practice during his vice presidency.
 He handled several high-profile cases against the federal government, including a claim against the Treasury Department for $15 million.
 The decision would be made by his close friend and relative by marriage, Treasury Secretary Robert Walker.
-Dallas, whose cocounsel in the case was Senator Daniel Webster, considered that "unless Walker has lost his intelligence and fairness, [the case] will be a lucrative one."
-To Dallas' dismay and veiled anger, Walker decided against his client.
+Dallas, whose co-counsel in the case was Senator Daniel Webster, considered that "unless Walker has lost his intelligence and fairness, [the case] will be a lucrative one."
+To Dallas's dismay and veiled anger, Walker decided against his client.

 Tariffs and Westward Expansion

-The joint United States-British occupation of the vast western territory in the region north of the forty-second parallel and south of the boundary at fifty-four degrees, forty minutes, was scheduled for renewal in 1847.
-Dallas seized the opportunity in 1846 to call for a "settlement" at the 54 40' line, even at the risk of war with Great Britain.
-For several months early in 1846, the vice president pursued this position—seeking to broaden his national political base—until President Polk and British leaders agreed to compromise on a northern boundary at the forty-ninth parallel.
+The joint United States-British occupation of the vast western territory in the region north of the 42nd parallel and south of the boundary at 54 degrees, 40 minutes, was scheduled for renewal in 1847.
+Dallas seized the opportunity in 1846 to call for a "settlement" at the 54º 40' line, even at the risk of war with Great Britain.
+For several months early in 1846, the vice president pursued this position—seeking to broaden his national political base—until President Polk and British leaders agreed to compromise on a northern boundary at the 49th parallel.
 This outcome satisfied Dallas, as it removed his earlier fear that the United States would be caught in a two-front war, with Great Britain over the Oregon boundary and with Mexico over control of Texas.
-Now the nation would be free to concentrate on war with Mexico, a conflict that Dallas hoped would serve to unify the Democratic party and propel him to the White House.
-As the Mexican War continued into 1847, Dallas expanded his own objective to the taking of all Mexico.
+Now the nation would be free to concentrate on war with Mexico, a conflict that Dallas hoped would serve to unify the Democratic Party and propel him to the White House.
+As the Mexican War continued into 1847, Dallas expanded his own objective to taking all of Mexico.
 Again, a moderate course advanced by more realistic leaders prevailed and forced Dallas to applaud publicly the result that gained for the United States the Mexican states of California and New Mexico.

 Dallas told his wife that he was tempted to return home, leaving his Senate duties to a president pro tempore, but he felt obligated to remain at the Capitol for the important business of receiving the presidential electoral ballots, addressed to his attention, that were then arriving from the individual states.
 He explained that his duty was to "mark on each [envelope containing a state's ballots] the day and manner of receiving it, and file them with the Secretary [of the Senate], of course without breaking the seals.
 If a messenger hand me the list, I give him a certificate to that effect, on which he is entitled to be paid his expenses, at the Treasury Department."